-Along these lines, Figure X shows the future automation potential of occupations by occupational families (two-digit SOC codes) as derived from the McKinsey ratings.
+Similarly, Figure X shows the future automation potential of occupations by occupational families (two-digit SOC codes) as derived from the McKinsey ratings.
 Regardless of whether technological reality will keep up with technological possibility, the pattern of automatability is clear ranging from left to right.
-Occupations in complex, “creative” and social fields like management, business and finance, science and technology (computer, math, physical and life sciences, architecture and engineering), law, education, arts, media, and entertainment, healthcare, and social and community services have among the lowest automation potential across the workforce.
-At the high end of automation potential, by contrast, are roles in more cut-and-dried activity areas such as office and administration, agriculture, construction and extraction, maintenance and repair, production, transportation, and food services—in general, areas that saw the most impact in the previous IT era.
+Occupations in complex, creative and social fields like management, business and finance, science and technology (computer, math, physical and life sciences, architecture and engineering), law, education, arts, media, and entertainment, health care, and social and community services have among the lowest automation potential across the workforce.
+At the high end of automation potential, by contrast, are roles in more cut-and-dried activity areas such as office and administration, agriculture, construction and extraction, maintenance and repair, production, transportation, and food services—in general, the areas that saw the most impact in the previous IT era.
 In the middle are protective services, building and ground maintenance, and personal services.